MonitSharma/Anime-and-Kdrama/README.md

 <tr>
   <td class="tg-yw4l">7.</td>
   <td class="tg-yw4l">Love, Chunibyo & Other Delusions!</td>
   <td class="tg-yw4l">Everybody has had that stage in their life where they have thought themselves to be special, different from the masses of ordinary humans.
-They might go as far as seeing themselves capable of wielding mystical powers</td>
+They might go as far as seeing themselves as capable of wielding mystical powers</td>
   <td class="tg-yw4l"><a href="https://zoro.to/love-chunibyo-other-delusions-843?ref=search">
   <img src="https://img.shields.io/badge/Zoro-F47521?style=for-the-badge&logo=zoro&logoColor=white" width = '' >
 </a></td>